Twenty-eight (card game): First phase

 Based on these four cards, players bid for the right to choose trump.
-Each bid is a number, and the highest bidder undertakes that his or her side will win in tricks at least the number of points bid.
+Each bid is a number, and the highest bidder undertakes that their side will win in tricks at least the number of points bid.
 The player to dealer's right speaks first, and subsequent players, in anticlockwise order, may either bid higher or pass.
 The minimum bid allowed is 14 and the maximum is 28 (assuming that the point for the last trick is not counted; for 29, bidding starts with 17).
 If any player bids, the auction continues for as many rounds as necessary until three players pass in succession.
 The player to dealer's right must bid at least the minimum.

 The final bidder chooses a trump suit and to indicate the chosen suit, places a card of the chosen suit face down on the table, and does not show this card to the other players.

 The dealer then completes the deal, giving four more cards to each player, so that everyone has eight.

 The player to the dealer's right leads to the first trick; players must follow suit if possible, the highest card of the suit lead wins the trick, and the winner of each trick leads to the next.
 During this first phase it is illegal for the bidder to lead a card of the trump suit, unless he or she has no cards of other suits or if another player has already led a card of the trump suit.
 If you have no card of the suit led you have two options:

 You may discard any card.
 This card cannot win the trick.

 Before playing a card, you may call for the bidder's face down trump to be exposed.
 In this case, the bidder must turn this trump card face up for all to see, and it is then added to the bidder's hand.
 Having called for the trump to be exposed, you must play a trump to this trick if you have one; if you have no trump you may discard any card.
 The play now enters the second phase.

 During the first phase, the face down trump card is not considered as belonging to the bidder's hand.
 If the bidder holds no card of the suit that was led, the bidder has essentially the same options as the other players: to discard any card without declaring trump, or to expose the face down trump card and play a trump card to the trick which was face down.

 During the first phase, cards of the (concealed) trump suit have no special effect: each trick is won by the highest card of the suit led, even if it also contains cards of the suit that is subsequently revealed as trump.